Kb-Jr/Vanlife/README.md

 #### Splat Route or catch all route
 #### Happy Path vs Sad path
 #### Loaders
+- Loader function runs before the component mounts and the route change happens
 #### CreateBrowserRouter
 - Regular Browser Router does not allow the use of data APIs